Mayurbhanj district: Demographics

 According to the 2011 census Mayurbhanj district has a population of 2,519,738, roughly equal to the nation of Kuwait or the US state of Nevada.
 This gives it a ranking of 171st in India (out of a total of 640).
+The state also held the 3rd rank in India in terms of the number of villages, with 3,950 villages.
 The district has a population density of 241 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 13.06%.
-Mayurbhanj has a sex ratio of 1006 females for every 1000 males, much higher than the Indian average of 940 and a literacy rate of 63.98%, slightly lower than the Indian average.
+Mayurbhanj has a sex ratio of 1006 females for every 1000 males, much higher than the Indian average of 940 and a literacy rate of 63.17%, slightly lower than the Indian average.
+7.66% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 7.33% and 58.72% of the population respectively.
 The bulk of the population is concentrated in the Sadar and Kaptipada subdivisions which border the fertile coastal Odisha plains and are part of an extensive rice growing region.
 Bamanghat also has a large population engaged in agriculture and industry.